Mexican Democratic Party

-Rise
+History

 Origins

-The PDM had its origin in the Manuel Torres Bueno wing of the right-wing Catholic and the clerical fascist National Synarchist Union (UNS), who fought openly against anti-Catholic articles of the Constitution of 1917, particularly in the states of Jalisco, Aguascalientes, Querétaro, Guanajuato and Michoacán, the states in which the Cristero War was fought from 1926 to 1929.
+The Mexican Democratic Party (PDM) traces its origins to the Manuel Torres Bueno faction of the National Synarchist Union (UNS), a right-wing Catholic and clerical fascist organization.
+The UNS was founded in 1937 to oppose the anti-Catholic articles of the 1917 Constitution and the secular policies of President Lázaro Cárdenas.
+Its activities gained significant traction in regions such as Jalisco, Aguascalientes, Querétaro, Guanajuato, and Michoacán—areas that were central to the Cristero War (1926–1929).

-Whilst the UNS faded after the 1940s it continued as a local group and was boosted, along with a number of other opposition groups, by a series of electoral reforms during the 1970s that introduced an element of proportional representation into the electoral system.
-As a result of these, the UNS, the activities of which were largely confined to Guanajuato, was reconstituted as a new political party called the Mexican Democratic Party.
-The party was formed against a backdrop of renewed importance for the Catholic Church in Mexican society, with a growth in the influence of groups such as Opus Dei whilst the opposition National Action Party (PAN) self-identified as Catholic.
-The two parties differed however in that the PDM drew support from peasants whilst the PAN was firmly the province of the urban middle classes, and the PAN had a more moderate platform than the PDM.
+Although the UNS declined after the 1940s, it remained influential in local politics, particularly in the Bajío region, known for its strong Catholic traditions.
+By the 1970s, the UNS experienced a revival due to electoral reforms introducing proportional representation, which allowed smaller political groups to participate in elections.
+During this period, Catholic organizations such as Opus Dei gained prominence in Mexican society, advocating for greater Catholic influence in politics and education.
+This cultural and ideological resurgence contributed to the creation of the Mexican Democratic Party (PDM) on June 15, 1975, in Mexico City.

+Foundation

+The Mexican Democratic Party was established by former members of the UNS, National Action Party and other right-wing organizations with the goal of creating a pluralistic and democratic society rooted in Catholic values.
+Key figures, such as Ignacio González Gollaz, were instrumental in its founding and leadership.
+The PDM sought to formally engage in electoral politics to challenge the dominance of the Institutional Revolutionary Party (PRI) and provide a platform for Catholic conservatives, particularly in rural communities.

+Initially, the PDM concentrated on building its support base in the Bajío region, which had historically supported the UNS.
+This stronghold allowed the party to organize and promote its vision of a society guided by Christian-social principles and rooted in traditional values.
+By 1979, the PDM achieved official recognition as a political party, marking its entry into national elections and formal politics.

-Electoral performance
+Electoral performance and decline

 In the 1979 legislative elections, the PDM gained 10 seats in the Chamber of Deputies.
 It increased its representation to 12 seats in the 1982 election.
 It was in the old UNS heartlands that the PDM obtained its greatest electoral presence, prevailing in several important municipalities like Lagos de Moreno in Jalisco or the city of Guanajuato.

 Although the PDM managed to gain seats in the Chamber of Deputies, it was a very small opposition party compared to the PAN, having gained only 2.3% of the nationwide vote during the 1982 general election.
 Even so, if its seat increase from the 1979 congressional election to the 1982 election is considered, the PDM had the second-highest (after the PAN) percentage increase of total votes out of all the political parties in Mexico.

-Decline

-In the presidential elections of 1988 the party started to lose support.
-In the presidential elections of 1994, the party supported the candidature of Pablo Emilio Madero and was renamed National Opposition Union (UNO) after having joined with several small conservative organizations.
-It lost its registry.
-It again recovered it in 1996, but in the 1997 elections, it lost its registry again.